maciejolszanski/YT-channels-analysis/README.md

 Search results, channels and videos statistics will be then uploaded to Azure Blob Storage.

+Nex step will be copying the data from landing place to Bronze layer directory in the same Storage Account.
+This will be performed by Azure Data Factory Pipeline.
+The data copying will be executed incrementally with separate watermarks for search, channels and videos data.

+Processing data and structurizing them will be performed by Databricks notebook.
+Such data will be saved in Silver layer directory.

+Aggregating data will be also performed by Databricks notebook.
+Such data will be saved in Gold layer directory.

+Both Databricks notebook will be executed by Azure Data Factory pipeline after copying data to Bronze Layer Directory.

+More technical Details will be covered in dedicated sections of this Readme file.

 ## Initial Preparation
 ### Setup Airflow on Docker